drewww/breach/docs/plan.md

  - test non-ammo costs (health?)
  - (done) make a weapon switching basic option
   - make energy + costs
-  - make cooldown + system
+  - (this is somewhat interesting?) make cooldown + system
+   - does this open interesting design space? not exactly ...
+   - do enemies need it to manage their decisions well? possibly.
+   - let's go back over to enemies and then see if cooldowns are a useful mechanism for spacing out their behavior.
   - (done) make template return range-appropriate options

  1. Grenade Launcher